Get insider access

 Lock Indicator Caps, Scroll & Num lock

 The ROCCAT Pyro has a few extra features, like media hotkeys and a volume control knob.
 You can activate Game Mode by pressing FN+Scroll Lock, which disables the Windows key, so you don't accidentally minimize your game.
-You can set macros to the alphanumerical keys on the left, including 5, T, G, and B, which are activated only when in Game Mode.
-Also, there's an Easy-Shift[+] function that lets you unlock a second layer of macros to these same keys for as long as you hold it.
-The keys to the right of these Easy-Shift[+] keys can't have macros set to them, but you can remap the keys by using the ROCCAT Swarm software.
+Also, there's an Easy-Shift[+] function that lets you enable a secondary layer of commands while held down.

 Design